 No other diagnoses besides COVID-19 explain the child's symptoms

-The FDA has approved several vaccines to prevent COVID-19.
-One vaccine has been approved for people as young as 12.
+The FDA has approved several vaccines to prevent COVID-19 and reduce the severity of illness if you get the virus.
+No vaccine is ever 100% effective in preventing any illness, but the COVID-19 vaccines work well and are safe.
+One vaccine has been approved for people as young as 5.
 Talk with your healthcare provider about your risks and which vaccine may be best for you and your family.

-Pregnant or breastfeeding people may choose to be vaccinated.
-Expert groups, including ACOG and the CDC, advise pregnant or breastfeeding people to talk with their healthcare provider about the vaccine.
+Pregnant or breastfeeding people are advised to be vaccinated.
+Expert groups including ACOG and the CDC advise pregnant or breastfeeding people to talk with their healthcare provider about the vaccine.

-The vaccines are being rolled out to the public in phases.
-Check your local health department for your community's roll-out plans.
 The vaccines are given as a shot (injection) in the arm muscle.
-A 1-dose or 2-dose vaccine may be given.
+A 1-dose (Johnson & Johnson) or 2-dose (either Pfizer or Moderna) vaccine may be given.
 If you get the 2-dose vaccine, the second dose is given several weeks after the first.

 CDC recommends not traveling until you are fully vaccinated against COVID-19.
 This is because travel raises your chance of getting and spreading the infection.
+Fully vaccinated means 2 weeks after getting either the 1-dose or the second shot of the 2-dose vaccine.
 Be aware of travel precautions, both within the U.S. and abroad.
-For the most current CDC travel advisories, visit the CDC website .
+For the most current CDC travel advisories, visit the CDC website.

 Wash your hands often with soap and clean, running water for at least 20 seconds.